Nonnegativity for hafnians of certain matrices: Gaussian Boson Sampling

 The complex covariance matrix describing the input to the interferometer has dimension $2M\times2M$ and encodes the covariances of the canonical operators ${\boldsymbol{\xi}}=(a_1,\dots,a_M$, $a_1^\dagger,\dots,a_M^\dagger$):

+The symbol $\dagger$ denotes Hermitian conjugation and $\langle.\rangle$ denotes the operator expectation value.
 The physical covariance matrix is Hermitian, positive semidefinite and its symplectic eigenvalues are greater than $1/2$~\cite{weedbrook2012gaussian}.
-The authors of~\cite{hamilton2016gaussian} did not offer the most general form of~$A'$ leading to a physical covariance matrix.
-Instead, they use $A'= $ for an arbitrary complex $B$; however the corresponding covariance matrix may be non-physical.
-The physical relevance of knowing what $A$ can be encoded in the GBS device is related to the question of which weighted undirected graphs can have their haflians sampled by a GBS device~\cite{bradler2017gaussian}.
-In~\cite{hamilton2016gaussian} the canonical form $A'=Y\oplus\ol{Y}$ was used, as this always leads to a physical covariance matrix.
+The authors of~\cite{hamilton2016gaussian} did not offer the most general form of~$A$ leading to a physical covariance matrix.
+Instead, they use $A= $ for an arbitrary complex $B$ and complex symmetric~$Y$; however the corresponding covariance matrix may be non-physical.
+The physical relevance of knowing what $A$ can be encoded in the GBS device is related to the question of which weighted undirected graphs can have their hafnians sampled by a GBS device~\cite{bradler2017gaussian}.
+In~\cite{hamilton2016gaussian} the canonical form $A=Y\oplus\ol{Y}$ was used, as this always leads to a physical covariance matrix.
 However, this comes at the expense of `doubling' the adjacency matrix~\cite{bradler2017gaussian}, leading to lower detection probabilities.

-A first simple question is when $\haf{A}$ is a real number.
-We will show that this is the case if $A$ has the following partitioned form:

-where $Y$ is complex symmetric and $B$ is Hermitian.
-The next interesting question is under which conditions $\haf{A}\ge0$, for the matrix of the above form.
-In the case $Y=0$, $\haf{A}$ is the permanent of $B$, denoted as $\per{B}$.
-It is well known that if $B$ is positive semidefinite then $\per{B}\ge 0$.
-This is a corollary of Schur's theorem \cite{schur1918endliche} that for a positive semidefinite $B$ we have the inequality $\per B\ge \det B$.
-The latter is nonnegative (being the product of the eigenvalues of $B$).
-See also \cite{bapat1986extremal}.

-The main result of this paper is: \begin{thm} Assume that $A(Y,B)$ is of the form \eqref{eq:bpform}, where $Y$ is complex symmetric and $B$ positive semidefinite Hermitian.
-Then $\haf{A(Y,B)}\ge0$.
-Furthermore, if $L\succeq B$ i.e., $L-B$ is positive semidefinite Hermitian then $\haf{A(Y,L)}\ge \haf{A(Y,B)}$. \end{thm} The inequality $\haf{A(Y,B)}\ge 0$ for $B\succeq 0$ can be deduced from the physical arguments stated in \cite{bradler2018graph}.
-If for some constant $c > 0$, $c A(Y,B)$ can be encoded by a Gaussian covariance matrix, it is then possible to have a quantum state on $M$ modes with that covariance matrix injected into an $M$-mode linear optical network, and the probability of measuring a single photon in each of the $M$ output modes is a positive constant times $\haf{A(Y,B)}$.
-The fact that probabilities are always nonnegative completes the proof.
-See Lemma 2 for the encoding of complex symmetric matrices by Gaussian covariance matrices.

-\begin{rem} Note that the problem of computing the sign of the permanent is in general hard~\cite{aaronson2011linear}.
-Hence a similar result holds for the hafnian. \end{rem}